nixworks/public/news/2010/11/18/README.md

 ##### United States House Committee on Standards of Official Conduct
 ### [The United States House Committee on Standards of Official Conduct recommends that the United States House of Representatives censure Rep. Charlie Rangel D-NY for ethics violations and be required to make restitution for any unpaid taxes. ](/news/2010/11/18/the-united-states-house-committee-on-standards-of-official-conduct-recommends-that-the-united-states-house-of-representatives-censure-rep-c.md)
-_Context: New York, Democrat, Charlie Rangel, United States House Committee on Standards of Official Conduct, United States House of Representatives, censure_
+_Context: United States House of Representatives, Democrat, United States House Committee on Standards of Official Conduct, censure, Charlie Rangel, New York_

 #####  Chamber of Commerce
 ### [US health insurers gave over $86.2million to the Chamber of Commerce last year for the purpose of opposing the health-care overhaul. ](/news/2010/11/18/us-health-insurers-gave-over-86-2million-to-the-chamber-of-commerce-last-year-for-the-purpose-of-opposing-the-health-care-overhaul.md)